gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/stretchingpolymer.rst

 ..  container:: justify

-    Looking at the evolution of the position with time, one can see that the polymer stretches very quickly:
+    Looking at the evolution of the position with time, one can see that the polymer stretches very quickly.

 .. figure:: figures/stretchingpolymer/position-light.png
     :alt: End to end position from molecular dynamics simulation in GROMACS